waytohealth/way2health/site/content/blog/w2h-covid-efforts-05.md

 title: Responding to COVID-19.
 Part 5 - Community Vaccination Clinics
 date: '2021-03-30'
 summary: >-
   This is part 5 of a series on Way to Health's involvement in helping address the pandemic.
 This post focuses on the design and launch of the Community Vaccine Clinics project.
 Black Americans are at a greater risk of contracting COVID-19 and twice as likely to be hospitalized.
 They are also under-vaccinated compared to other groups.
 There was an intentional effort at Penn Medicine to set up community vaccination clinics in partnership with local community and faith based organizations to try and vaccinate this vulnerable population.
 Led by Dr. Kathleen Lee and supported on the backend by Way to Health, the effort has so-far managed to vaccinate 3000+ individuals over three 1 day clinics.
+The aggregate NPS across all three clinics is 94!
 image: /images/uploads/comm.clinic.vax.jpg
 authorname: Mohan Balachandran
 authorimage: /images/team/mohan.jpg